tedneward/Workshop-VMImpl/README.md

 * Create another `execute`/`Execute` method called that takes an array of `Bytecode` values.
 This array will contain a stream of (essentially) integer values, a mix of operations and their operands.
 This new, overloaded, "execute" method will take the array of `Bytecode`, set the "instruction pointer" to 0, and examine the bytecode at the 0th position in the array.
 If it is a bytecode that expects an argument/operand, it will need to grab the next element in the array (incrementing IP appropriately!) and pass it as the parameter when calling the original `execute`/`Execute` method.

 * Implement a `CONST` opcode, which expects one parameter.
 Inside of "execute", push that parameter onto the stack.
 (In other words, `CONST 14` will be the same as calling `pop(14)` / `Pop(14)`.)

+* Implement a `PRINT` opcode, which expects one parameter.
+Print that paramter to the console.

 ### Make sure all the tests pass!
 And implement a few more if you want or need.